Atkhater/UR10E-SVLR-Reframework/README.md

-Remodel of the system architecture of SVLR to fit out system needs.
+Remodel of the system architecture of SVLR to fit our system needs.

 Remote server files are for an external computing center (such as a remote server in the HMI2 lab).
 Handles VLM segmentation and LLM semantic and inferencing.
 Check the README in the remote server for more information.